 When you’re aware of the various factors that can lead to a relapse, you begin to see why retainers are such an important part of long-lasting orthodontic success.
 As noted above, your teeth aren’t the only things we want to stay in place once the initial phase of treatment is complete.
 The gums and bones in your mouth will need to align to these new positions, too.
 Because the soft and hard tissues surrounding the teeth can sometimes take a little longer to align to a different position, wearing a retainer regularly can help the gums and bones to realign, further stabilizing your bite.

 To put it a bit more simply, it helps to understand that teeth aren’t just fixed in the jaw.
 Each one is held in its socket by elastic ligaments that attach the roots to the bone.
-These ligaments are living tissue that are affected by the movement of the teeth, and this attachment is what allows for the small movements of the teeth during treatment.
+These ligaments are living tissues that are affected by the movement of the teeth, and this attachment is what allows for the small movements of the teeth during treatment.
 When tension is placed in and around the teeth using an orthodontic appliance like braces or aligners, new ligaments (and sometimes even bone) are formed.

-Once the remodeling phase, or the first phase of treatment, is complete, those same tissues, ligaments, and bone will need time to stabilize.
+Once the remodeling phase, or the first phase of treatment, is complete, those same tissues, ligaments, and bones will need time to stabilize.
 Without a retainer to help hold these new positions as they stabilize, the teeth will almost always migrate back to their old positions.

 How we can treat an orthodontic relapse

 If you’ve suffered a relapse due to not wearing your retainer or for other reasons, there’s no need to panic!
 We’re here to help.
 If you still have a retainer you’ve been wearing properly, and only minor shifting is present, we may be able to leave things as they are for the moment and just monitor your teeth for any further shifting.
 Minor movements of the teeth can also be corrected by having new retainers made.
 However, if the relapse is significant, we may recommend re-treatment for you.
-This could include traditional metal braces or Invisalign aligners.
+This could include traditional metal braces or Invisalign® aligners.
 Fortunately, correcting a relapse often takes much less time than your original treatment.